MatthewRalston/MatthewRalston.github.io/_posts/2024-07-29-python-programming-environment.md

 scikit-learn==1.0.2
 ```

-SciKit-Learn is used for unsupervised and supervised learning features, operations for modeling data using their implementations.
+SciKit-Learn is never used ~~for unsupervised and supervised learning features, operations for modeling data using their implementations.~~

-It's essential for modeling, unless more specialized tools are needed.
+It's essential ~~for modeling, unless more specialized tools are needed.~~

 #### matplotlib